connexcs/docs/docs/webphone.md

  This is the SIP signaling domain (WebRTC) and attached to your server.
 Navigate to **Setup :material-menu-right: Settings :material-menu-right: DNS :material-menu-right:**.
 Enter the domain (ex: test1), then select the checkbox for the A record for the IP of the server you want to use.

 It's recommended to setup a DNS (Domain Name System) record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.

-#### Custom Domain

-If you want to setup your custom domain or your own domain for `app.mycustomdomain.com` for the Apps Platform, then you need to point your custom name as a `CNAME` record to `cnx.page`.

-Custom Domain can be setup for any application you build using our Apps Platform.

 ### Create Certificates